Skip to main content

 Grievance Form

-Event step: “Grievance : Filed” Final contact type: “Member” Hide blank fields on PDF: No (show complete form for records) Attachments: Enabled
+Successful submission message: “Your grievance has been filed.
+A representative will contact you within 48 hours.”
+Event step: “Grievance : Filed” Final contact type: “Member” Hide blank fields on PDF: No (show complete form for records) Result: Grievants receive clear confirmation.
+Complete form is preserved in PDF for legal records.

 Best Practices